taaw-loop/learn_python_the_hard_way/README.md

 Book Website: learnpythonthehardway.org
 Author Website: zedshaw.com

+This YouTube channel has great guides for this book and others: youtube.com/@LearningPythonProgramming

 Disclaimer:
 The code in this repository is for educational purposes only.
 I do not claim any rights to the original exercises or content from the book.
 All rights to the original material belong to the author and publisher.
 This repository is meant as a personal reference tool.
 If you're also learning from this book, feel free to compare solutions, but please work through the exercises on your own first.